DaoCloud/DaoCloud-docs/docs/en/docs/install/community/k8s/online.md

         spec:
           loadBalancer:
             type: metallb
-            istioGatewayVip: 10.6.229.10/32 # VIP of Istio gateway, also browser access IP of DCE 5.0 console
+            istioGatewayVip: 10.6.229.10/32 # (1)
-            insightVip: 10.6.229.11/32 # The VIP used by the Insight-Server of the global service cluster to collect the network paths of all sub-cluster monitoring indicators
+            insightVip: 10.6.229.11/32 # (2)
         ```

+        1. VIP of Istio gateway, also browser access IP of DCE 5.0 console
+        2. The VIP used by the Insight-Server of the global service cluster to collect the network paths of all sub-cluster monitoring indicators

     - If it is a public cloud environment and provides the K8s load balancing capability of the public cloud through the pre-prepared Cloud Controller Manager mechanism, the configuration file example is as follows: